mpiechot/ComputerspielePraktikum/README.md

 - 15.12.
 Abgabe Prototyp

+## Eigene Scene erstellen
+1. SampleScene öffnen
+2. File -> Save As...

+## Hausaufgabe

+What is the motivation

+What is the gameplay

+- use sketches

 ### Freitag, 23.10.2020 16Uhr
 * Viereckigen Raum erstellen (<font color="lightgreen">**✓**</font>)
 * Gegenstand im Raum (<font color="lightgreen">**✓**</font>)